Christmas in Tromso 2024: Honest Guide & Opening Times

 ⛪ Tromsø Cathedral (Domkirken): They offer a Christmas service on December 26th at 5:00 PM, and the good news is—it’s in English.
 Perfect if you want something easy to follow, especially since most other services will be in Norwegian.

 ⛪ The Arctic Cathedral (Ishavskatedralen): Known for its stunning architecture, this cathedral typically hosts multiple Christmas services on December 24th, though these are usually in Norwegian.
-They’re advertising a 4:00 PM service on December 24th as being in English
+They’re advertising a 4:00 PM service on December 24th in English

 Now, here’s the thing—as with many things in Tromsø (or Norway in general), finding detailed information can be a bit tricky.
-So, if you’re planning to attend, I highly recommend contacting them ahead for confirmation.
+So, if you’re planning to attend, I highly recommend contacting them ahead of time for confirmation.
 It’s better to double-check and make sure everything’s as expected!

 New Year’s Eve and Fireworks in Tromsø